-Attendance data shows that there was a good level of attendance by Pupil Premium children overall but the school recognizes that this should continue to be monitored and action taken where appropriate.
-96.2% of disadvantaged pupils attended school, which is above the NA 89.4%.
+Attendance data shows that there was a good level of attendance by Pupil Premium children overall but the school recognizes that this should continue to be monitored and addressed.

 Further information (optional)

 Additional activity

 Our pupil premium strategy will be supplemented by additional activity that is not being funded by pupil premium or recovery premium.
 That will include: